carlosarguelles/cucumber-spring-boot-e2e-testing/readme.md

 }
 ```

-Each string inside of the Steps Decorators must match with the definition in the Greeting Feature File.
+Each string inside the Steps Decorators must match with the definition in the Greeting Feature File.
 We define the parameters using brackets and inside them, the type of the parameter.
 Then, we can access to the value of these parameters in the function itself.
 [Step Definitions Reference](https://cucumber.io/docs/cucumber/step-definitions/?lang=java).
 We define a variable called `result` to maintain the state of the test.

 ## Running the Tests